sriharsh05/series_duration_calculator-/README.md

 # Series Duration Calculator
-This repository contains series duration calculator project files which is a web scraping project.
+This repository contains Series Duration Calculator project files which is a web scraping project.

 series_GUI.py is implemented using TKinter which provides GUI.